localstack/docs/content/en/getting-started/installation.md

 {{< tab header="Windows" >}}
-You can just download the respective binary for your architecture directly:
+You can download the respective binary for your architecture directly:
 {{< cli-binary-download os="windows" >}}<br/>
 Then extract the archive and execute the binary using Powershell.